Koenkk/zigbee2mqtt.io/docs/devices/ZNQBKG24LM.md

 ---
-title: "Xiaomi ZNQBKG24LM control via MQTT"
+title: "Aqara ZNQBKG24LM control via MQTT"
-description: "Integrate your Xiaomi ZNQBKG24LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNQBKG24LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-06-01T08:16:21
 pageClass: device-page
 ---